NebbGroup/docs.qlarm.com/content/events-and-notifications/creating-events/_index.md

  In "GRACE PERIOD (MIN)" you can define the minutes to pass before this Event Instance becomes active after it is created. <br/>
  In "EXECUTION" you can define if Actions should execute "Once" or many times in "Loop".<br/>
- "BREAK WHEN EVENT BECOMES" Inactive or Acknowledged refers to stopping the notifications set to be repeated and all Actions set to be executed again.
+ "BREAK WHEN EVENT BECOMES" inactive or acknowledged refers to stopping the notifications set to be repeated and all actions set to be executed again.

 <script>
 // Get the modal